wtsi-hgi/nextflow-pipelines/README.md

-contains several pipelines used by Sanger hgi team, the largest one is
+Hosts several Nextflow pipelines used by Sanger hgi team, the largest one is

 # Nextflow-RNAseq